qwewqa/miyu-bot/docs/commands/info/general_usage.md

 # General Usage
+Commands fit broadly into two categories: *Info* and *Utility*.
+This is the *Info* category, which means these commands bring up data from the game.

-Commands in the Info category support special argument types to allow for specific filtering and display options of search results.
+Commands in the Info category support a common set of argument types to allow for specific filtering and display options of search results.

 ## Argument Types